Dover firebomb attack: Investigation

 Kent Police said that two or three devices had been thrown into a Home Office establishment and that investigations were ongoing.
 They were unable to confirm that the attacker had killed himself.

 An army bomb disposal unit was sent to the site of the attack and to the petrol station on Limekiln Road to examine a suspect vehicle, where another device was found and later made safe by the Explosive Ordnance Disposal Unit.

 Police said it was likely a hate attack, driven by a right-wing ideology, and was being investigated by counter-terrorism police.

 Suspect

-Police said that the suspect was a 66-year-old man from High Wycombe in Buckinghamshire.
+The suspect was Andrew Leak, a 66-year-old man from High Wycombe in Buckinghamshire.
 A property in High Wycombe was searched by Thames Valley Police the day after the attack.

-The suspect had posted rants on Facebook against Muslims, asylum seekers, China, and COVID-19.
-The suspect was found dead shortly after the attack.
-Counter-terrorism teams have been brought in to investigate him.
+Leak had posted rants on Facebook against Muslims, asylum seekers, China, and COVID-19.
+Counter-terrorism teams were brought in to investigate him.

-On 5 November 2022 Counter Terrorism Police South East announced that it had "recovered evidence that indicates the attack at an immigration centre in Dover on Sunday, 30 October 2022, was motivated by a terrorist ideology" and "there was an extreme right-wing motivation behind the attack".
+On 5 November 2022 Counter Terrorism Police South East announced that it had evidence the attack was "motivated by a terrorist ideology" and that the perpetrator had "extreme right-wing motivation".